TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 All changes will only be temporary you also have the option to revert everything.<br/>
 Got tired of these "Game Boosters" that literally do the same shit or even do less.

+Windows Defender gets triggered when reseting for some reaseon however that's only a false positiv alarm it also doesn't show anything when clicking on it.

 Here is a list of things that the optimization will do:<br/>

 - You can change the Priority from Games to whatever you like